phu0ngng/nccl/doc/source/usage/communicators.rst

 ***************

 NCCL provides a set of features to allow applications to recover from fatal errors such as a network failure, a node failure, or a process failure.
-When such an error happens, the application should be able to call ncclCommAbort on the communicator to free all resources, then create a new communicator to continue.
+When such an error happens, the application should be able to call *ncclCommAbort* on the communicator to free all resources, then create a new communicator to continue.

-All NCCL calls can be non-blocking to ensure ncclCommAbort can be called at any point, during initialization, communication or when finalizing the communicator.
+In order to abort NCCL communicators safely, NCCL requires applications to set communicators as nonblocking and make sure no thread is calling any NCCL operations while calling *ncclCommAbort*.
+After nonblocking is set, all NCCL calls (except *ncclCommDestroy/Abort*) become nonblocking so that *ncclCommAbort* can be called at any point, during initialization, communication or finalizing the communicator.
+If NCCL communicators are set blocking, the thread can possibly get stuck inside
+NCCL calls due to network errors; in this case, NCCL communicators might hang forever.

 To correctly abort, when any rank in a communicator fails (e.g., due to a segmentation fault), all other ranks need to call *ncclCommAbort* to abort their own NCCL communicator.